 The noise limits in the NZ Standard (1998) and NZ Standard (2010) are based on the World Health Organisation (WHO) Guidelines for Community Noise (1999).
-The Foreword to the NZ Standard (2010) states the noise limits "Are considered reasonable for protecting sleep and amenity from wind farm sound at noise sensitive locations".42
+The Foreword to the NZ Standard (2010) states the noise limits "Are considered reasonable for protecting sleep and amenity from wind farm sound at noise sensitive locations".47

 The 2010 version of the NZ Standard superseded the 1998 version following a technical review that introduced several enhancements.
 This review concluded that the basic methodology of the 1998 version was robust and retained the recommended base noise limits of that standard.
-The difference in the 2010 version was to change the noise descriptor from L{A95} to L{A90} - which better prevents sound measurements being contaminated by extraneous sounds only present for a small part of the time - and introduced a 'High Amenity Area' consideration which allowed for more stringent limits to be applied under specific circumstances.43
+The difference in the 2010 version was to change the noise descriptor from L{A95} to L{A90} - which better prevents sound measurements being contaminated by extraneous sounds only present for a small part of the time - and introduced a 'High Amenity Area' consideration which allowed for more stringent limits to be applied under specific circumstances.
+48

 The NZ Standard (2010) requires that sound associated with all wind turbine components (e.g. blades and gearbox) and any ancillary equipment in the immediate vicinity of the WEF be measured, but excludes sound from all on-site sources other than the wind turbines.
-Wind turbine noise levels are to be determined by measurements in accordance with the NZ Standard.
-These measurements include both background noise levels as well as contributions from operating turbines44, with the turbine contribution determined by a method of logarithmic subtraction that is specified in the NZ Standard.
+Wind turbine noise levels are to be determined by measurements in accordance with the relevant Standard.
+The relevant standard is the NZ Standard (1998 or 2010) for most wind energy facilities, depending on when their permit was issued.
+For others, there may be some variation in permit or authorising document conditions, or different noise limits as agreed with landowners under wind turbine noise agreements, which also form part of the relevant standard.
+These measurements include both background noise levels as well as contributions from operating turbines49, with the turbine contribution determined by a method of logarithmic subtraction that is specified in the relevant Standard.